SNAP Benefits in Texas: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your EBT balance through the Your Texas Benefits portal, by calling the number on your card, or on an ATM or grocery receipt.
-Apps like Benny also show your real-time balance.
+You can check your balance through the official online portal, the Benny app, by calling the number on your card, or by looking at your last store receipt.
+An ATM balance inquiry also works.

 Check out our guide covering each method on how to check your EBT balance.